xmartlabs/xmartlabs.github.io/_posts/2019-11-12-TFlite-to-CoreML.md

 ---
 layout: post
-title: "How to convert a NN model from TFlite to CoreML"
+title: "How to convert a NN model from TensorFlow Lite to CoreML"
 date: 2019-11-12 10:00:00
 author: Mathias Claassen
 categories: machine learning, tflite, coreml, xmartlabs